dacoder101/dacoder101/README.md

 # dacoder101
 Hi!
-I am a intermediate programmer that specializes in Python and HTML.</p>
+I am an intermediate programmer who specializes in Python and HTML.</p>
 I've earned a Responsive Web Design certificate on FreeCodeCamp, and have been coding for around 3 years.
 I'm currently mastering Python and HTML, and learning C++, JavaScript, and Java.